Meckazin/ChromeKatz/README.md

 ## Build and Install

 Download the latest release build of the CookieKatz-BOF [here](https://github.com/Meckazin/ChromeKatz/releases/latest).
+Zip file includes compiled BOFs and the CNA script to run them.

 ### Build your own
 You may build both projects on Visual Studio with Release or Debug configuration and x64 platform.